Adacna minima

-Adacna minima is a brackish-water cockle, a bivalve mollusc of the family Cardiidae.
-It has a suboval or subrhomboidal, thin and semitranslucent whitish shell, up to 16–20 mm in length, with flattened and sometimes almost invisible ribs.
-The species is native to the Caspian Sea where it lives at depths from 0 to 35 m (0 to 115 ft) in its central and southern parts and rarely occurs in the eastern portion of the Northern Caspian.
-It was previously distributed throughout the entire Aral Sea where it became locally extinct after 1977 as the lake was shrinking and became more saline due to human activity.
+Adacna minima is a brackish-water bivalve mollusc of the family Cardiidae, the cockles.
+It has an oval or rhomboidal, thin, semitranslucent whitish shell, up to 16–20 mm in length, with flattened and sometimes almost invisible ribs.
+The species lives in the southern, middle and rarely in the northeastern parts of the Caspian Sea at depths from 0 to 35 m (0 to 115 ft).
+It was formerly also widespread in the Aral Sea where it became locally extinct after 1977 due to the shrinkage of the lake and increase in salinity.

 Description

-Adacna minima has a suboval or subrhomboidal, thin, compressed, semitranslucent whitish shell, with flattened and sometimes almost invisible radial ribs and a very shallow, wide pallial sinus.
+Adacna minima has an oval or rhomboidal, thin, compressed, semitranslucent whitish shell, with flattened and sometimes almost invisible radial ribs and a very shallow, wide pallial sinus.
 The shell length is up to 16–20 mm.
 The valves are moderately gaping posteriorly.
 The hinge has a relatively well developed cardinal tooth in the left valve and a reduced cardinal tooth in the right valve.

+Adacna vitrea differs from A. minima by a deeper pallial sinus.

 Distribution and ecology

-Adacna minima is native to the Caspian Sea where it lives at depths from 0 to 35 m (0 to 115 ft) in its central and southern parts and rarely occurs in the eastern portion of the Northern Caspian.

-Additionally, the species used to be distributed throughout the entire Aral Sea where it lived at depths from 0 to over 10–12 m (0 to 33–39 ft).
-By 1965, as the lake began to shrink and become more saline due to human activity, most specimens of A. minima had deformed shells.
-It was last seen in the Aral Sea in 1977 and has not been recorded there in the following years.
+Adacna minima is found in the southern, middle and rarely in the northeastern parts of the Caspian Sea, where it lives at depths from 0 to 35 m (0 to 115 ft).
+Formerly, it was also widespread in the Aral Sea at depths down to over 10–12 m (33–39 ft).
+By 1965, as the lake began to desiccate, most specimens of A. minima had deformed shells due to the increased salinity.
+The species was last seen in the Aral Sea in 1977 and has not been recorded there in the following years.

 Fossil record

-Adacna minima is abundant in the Late Pleistocene deposits of the lower Volga River corresponding to the Hyrcanian stage of the Caspian Sea which began 107,000 ± 7,000 years ago.
-It also occurs in the Holocene deposits of the Aral Sea.
+Adacna minima is abundant in the Late Pleistocene deposits of the lower Volga corresponding to the Hyrcanian stage of the Caspian Sea which began 107,000 ± 7,000 years ago.
+The species is also found in the Holocene deposits of the Aral Sea.